Home Benzene Lawsuits

 Can you provide a list of all of the employers you have had and the positions you held at these companies?

-Providing your attorney with a list of your previous and current employers can provide him or her with more information that may help them establish a connection between your leukemia and your benzene exposure.
+Providing your attorney with a list of your previous and current employers can give them more information to establish a connection between your leukemia and benzene exposure.

 Please seek the advice of a medical professional before making health care decisions.